Gareth Southgate says opening Euro 2024 qualifier against Italy is a game England "must start winning"

 "So though some of those groups looked comfortable at the end, there were plenty of nights where that wasn't the case."

+"Yes, clearly the older ones know the timescale is quite clear.
+But everybody else has to be mindful of that as well."

+Pushed on whether he would stay if England win the tournament, Southgate - whose contract expires in 2024 - said with a laugh: "Let's hope we've got that opportunity to make that decision!"

-Southgate was also asked about if the game provided the perfect opportunity for Harry Kane - who needs just one more goal to become England's record goalscorer - to put the disappointment of the World Cup in Qatar behind him.
+Southgate was also asked whether the game provided the perfect opportunity for Harry Kane - who needs just one more goal to become England's record goalscorer - to put the disappointment of the World Cup in Qatar behind him.

 He said: "I think we've seen that, mentally, with his performances and his goalscoring with his club, he's put it behind him, but I know he's going to have added motivation tomorrow night to come back and show everybody what he's about again in an England shirt.
 For us that's a good position.